PIEKER/Pieker/dsl/README.md

 to its tree-structural design the PMT is also traversed using DFS, allowing the Engine to generate a collection of Proxies and Traffics, implied by the PMT nodes.
 At first, each node processing leads to a single proxy or traffic instance.
 However, some PMT nodes may reference the same component, only changing its characteristics throughout a _test-scenario_.
-Finally, the Engine unifies each data, creating software components with step-individual behavior.
+Finally, the Engine unifies every container related data, creating software components with step-individual behavior.

 The dependencies of each package involved is stated in the following diagrams: